garnieretienne/kurt.yuweb.fr/2011-06-13-padrino-constant_logger_not_defined.md

 Please specify generator to use (project, app, mailer, controller, model, migration, plugin)
 ```

-To avoid this error, just specify the activerecord version in your gemfile (get the last version number at http://rubygems.org/gems/activerecord), ans rebuild your bundle:
+To avoid this error, just specify the activerecord version in your gemfile (get the last version number at http://rubygems.org/gems/activerecord), and rebuild your bundle:

 ```ruby
 gem 'activerecord', '~>3.0.8', :require => "active_record"